Paul Coates (publisher) facts for kids

 Biography

 W. Paul Coates was born in West Philadelphia, Pennsylvania, to Edna Coates and Douglas Cryor.
-Leaving high school early, Coates enlisted in the US Army; he found himself the target of harassment and racism, but he also happened upon Richard Wright's memoir Black Boy, enlightening reading that led Coates to discover other black writers, such as Malcolm X, Dick Gregory, and James Baldwin.
-In 1965 Coates was sent to serve in Vietnam, where he worked as a military policeman in a K-9 unit, until his discharge after 18 months, in 1967.
+Leaving high school early, Coates enlisted in the U.S. Army; he found himself the target of harassment and racism, but he also happened upon Richard Wright's memoir Black Boy, which led Coates to discover other Black writers, such as Malcolm X, Dick Gregory, and James Baldwin.
+In 1965, Coates was sent to serve in Vietnam, where he worked as a military policeman in a K-9 unit.
+He was discharged after 18 months in 1967.

-On his return to the US, he settled in Baltimore, Maryland, and began working as a volunteer in the Black Panther Party's breakfast program.
-Becoming defense captain of the Baltimore Black Panthers, he was "in charge of managing all all Panther activities in Maryland, including implementing free clothing and free food programs and housing assistance, before leaving the organisation in 1971."
+Upon his return to the U.S., he settled in Baltimore, Maryland, and began working as a volunteer in the Black Panther Party's breakfast program.
+Becoming defense captain of the Baltimore Black Panthers, he was "in charge of managing all all Panther activities in Maryland, including implementing free clothing and free food programs and housing assistance, before leaving the organisation in 1971".

-Utilizing the GI Bill that paid veterans to attend college, Coates earned a BA degree in community development from the Homestead Montebello Center of Antioch University in Baltimore, in 1979, and went on to obtain a master's degree in library science from Clark Atlanta University, in 1980, after which he worked at Howard University's Moorland-Spingarn Research Center, until 1991.
-He is co-editor with Elinor Des Verney Sinnette of Black Bibliophiles and Collectors: Preservers of Black History (1990, Howard University Press).
+Using the G.I.
+Bill, which provided financial support for veterans to attend college, Coates earned a Bachelor of Arts degree in community development from the Homestead Montebello Center of Antioch University in Baltimore in 1979.
+He then obtained a master's degree in library science from Clark Atlanta University in 1980.
+After completing his education, he worked at Howard University's Moorland-Spingarn Research Center until 1991.
+He co-edited, with Elinor Des Verney Sinnette, Black Bibliophiles and Collectors: Preservers of Black History (Howard University Press, 1990).

-An impactful landmark for BCP came in 1997, when award-winning author Walter Mosley granted the company publication rights to his novel Gone Fishin' – deliberately opting for an independent black publisher and waiving his customary six-figure advance – and the novel became one of BCP's most successful titles, with sales of more than 100,000 copies.
-Among other notable contemporary and historic authors on the list are John Henrik Clarke, E. Ethelbert Miller, Yosef Ben-Jochannan, Dorothy B. Porter, Amiri Baraka, Larry Neal, W. E. B. Du Bois, Edward Blyden, J. E. Casely Hayford, Bobby Seale, John G. Jackson, Carter Woodson, and J. A. Rogers, with the press specializing in obscure and significant works by and about people of African descent.
+An impactful landmark for BCP came in 1997 when award-winning author Walter Mosley granted the company publication rights to his novel Gone Fishin'—deliberately opting for an independent Black publisher and waiving his customary six-figure advance—and the novel became one of BCP's most successful titles, with sales of more than 100,000 copies.
+Among other notable contemporary and historical authors whose work has been published by BCP are John Henrik Clarke, E. Ethelbert Miller, Yosef Ben-Jochannan, Dorothy B. Porter, Amiri Baraka, Larry Neal, W. E. B. Du Bois, Edward Blyden, J. E. Casely Hayford, Bobby Seale, John G. Jackson, Carter Woodson, and J. A. Rogers, with BCP specializing in obscure and significant works by and about people of African descent.
 As Coates says in the mission statement of BCP: "We began publishing because we wanted to extend the memory of what we believe are important books that have helped in meaningful ways to shape the Black diasporic experience and our understanding of the world."

-Coates is a founding member and chair of the National Association of Black Book Publishers, and has served as adjunct instructor of African American Studies at Sojourner-Douglass College in Baltimore.
+Coates is a founding member and chair of the National Association of Black Book Publishers and has served as an adjunct instructor of African American Studies at Sojourner-Douglass College in Baltimore.

 Awards